Symplectomorphism group relations and degenerations of Landau-Ginzburg models: -framed symplectomorphisms

+Thus we find that the symplectic operation of parallel transport, which is very far from being holomorphic, limits to a holomorphic map on the components of the degeneration.

-We write these observations as a corollary. \begin{cor} For a regular subdivision $\eta$ and any sufficiently small $\varepsilon > 0$, there is an induced decomposition $\mcx_Q = \cup_{i \in I} U_i$ such that degeneration monodromy relative to $\eta$ is the convolution of toric multiplication $ exp (c^{-1}_{\eta, i} d \eta_{Q_i})$ on each $U_i$ along $\varepsilon$ neighborhoods of their intersections. \end{cor} To obtain the structure of parallel transport on the hypersurface, we simply define an appropriate perturbation of these maps which preserve the hypersurface.
-This is a less elegant approach than the straightening lemma of \cite{abouzaid} , but one which works for arbitrary toric degenerations and yields a description that is Hamiltonian isotopic in the maximal case.
-We only need to assume that the defining section $s$ is in the complement of the $A$-determinant.
-Since our hypersurfaces are fixed in the degenerate fiber by the monodromy map, the ambient toric monodromy approximates the hypersurface map up to a negligible factor.
+To obtain the structure of parallel transport on the hypersurface, we simply define an appropriate perturbation of these maps which preserve the hypersurface.
+This is a less elegant approach than the straightening method of \cite[Appendix~A]{abouzaid}, but one which works for arbitrary stable pair degenerations and yields a description that is Hamiltonian isotopic in the case of a degeneration resulting from a triangulation of $(Q,A)$.
+We only need to assume that the defining section $s$ is in the complement of the principal $A$-determinant.
+As the hypersurfaces are fixed by the limit of the monodromy maps $\exp_0 (x)$ in the degenerate fiber $F_\eta^{-1} (0)$, the ambient toric monodromy approximates the hypersurface map up to a negligible factor along their intersections.